Dr Karin Koehler

 Overview

-My research focuses on the role and representation of communication media and technologies – especially letters, telegrams, and the postal service – in Victorian and early-twentieth-century writing.
+My research focuses on the role and representation of infrastructure in nineteenth-century writing.
+In particular, I'm interested in the relationship between discourses of development and nineteenth-century ideas about education and national development.
+In the past, my research has concentrated on the significance of communication media and technology in Victorian literature.
 I have further research interests in the cultural history of sexual knowledge, in literary constructions of privacy from the Romantic period to the present, and in contemporary responses to and reinventions of the Victorian period.
 I would be pleased to supervise postgraduate research related to any of these subjects.

 I hold an MA (Hons) in English and French (2011) and a PhD in Victorian Literature (2015) from the University of St Andrews.
 I joined Bangor University in 2016 as a lecturer in nineteenth-century British literature, having previously taught at St Andrews and for the Scottish Universities' International Summer School based at Edinburgh University.